International contract security requirements

 - name and address of their employer

-- government-issued identification, such as a Social Security Number in the United States or national identity card number in other countries
+- government-issued identification, such as a social security number in the US or national identity card number in other countries

 Exchanging protected or classified information

-Canadian organizations must contact Public Services and Procurement Canada's Contract Security Program if it needs to exchange or transfer sensitive information or assets during a program, project or contract with a foreign organization or government.
+Canadian organizations must contact the CSP if it needs to exchange or transfer sensitive information or assets during a program, project or contract with a foreign organization, foreign government or an international organization.

 Bidding on North Atlantic Treaty Organization procurement initiatives

-The North Atlantic Treaty Organization (NATO) is an alliance of 30 member countries from North America and Europe.
-This partnership gives Canadian organizations the opportunity to bid on NATO procurement initiatives.
+The NATO is an alliance of 32 member countries from North America and Europe.
+This membership gives Canadian organizations the opportunity to bid on NATO procurement initiatives.

-Learn how the NATO procurement process works by consulting the Guide to navigating North Atlantic Treaty Organization procurement.
+Learn how the NATO procurement process works by consulting the How to bid on NATO contracts and win.

 NATO procurement initiatives are advertised here: